userguide-galaxea/Product_User_Guide/docs/Guide/R1/Software_Guide_firstmove.md

 ### Arm - Wave & Salute

-- Arm control is complex and cannot be managed with just two joysticks.
-Therefore, we have stored a preset trajectory in the Galaxea R1's Control Unit in the format of rosbag.
+Since the arm control is complex and cannot be managed with just two joysticks, we have stored a preset trajectory in the Galaxea R1's Control Unit in the format of rosbag.

-- Before operating the Galaxea R1's arms, ensure that the pose is as shown below, particularly for joints 4, 5, and 6 of both arms.
-Since the arm is frozen when powered on, you can shut it down to manually adjust the arm's pose.
+Before operating arms, ensure that the pose is as shown below, especially for joints 4, 5, and 6 of both arms.
+Since the arm remains stationary when powered on, you can turn it off to manually adjust the arm's pose.

   ![R1_arm_wave](assets/R1_arm_wave.png)

-- Using the command below, we can make the arm wave first and salute next.
+Use the command below to first make the arm wave and then perform a salute.

 ```Bash
 rosbag play ~/Downloads/test_wave_salute.bag